Last Updated on October 20, 2022

-- You will get a smooth turning and remarkably fast riding experience.
+- You will get a smooth turning and a remarkably fast riding experience.

-- Well constructed, provides good grip and is easy to control.
+- Well constructed provides a good grip and is easy to control.

 - It goes quiet.

-- Both the length and width of the deck helps for comfortable foot placement.
+- Both the length and width of the deck help for comfortable foot placement.

 - Sufficient wheel clearance due to the cut-out shape.

 - This board comes pre-assembled, hence ready to use straight away.

 - It’s quite reasonably priced considering the performance and durability.

 - A bit heavier than usual.

 - Not an ideal one for sharp turns.
 That shouldn’t be a concern for beginners, though.